Kansas City Criminal Defense Lawyer

 Under time constraints, police often assess whatever preliminary evidence is available and form a “working theory” of what they believe happened.
-Often, evidence that contradicts this theory and isn’t supported by any hard physical evidence is overlooked which can lead to a wrongful conviction.
-You need an experienced attorney who can redirect the investigating agency, and keep you protected.
+Often, evidence that contradicts this theory and isn’t supported by any hard physical evidence is overlooked, which can lead to a wrongful conviction.
+You need an experienced attorney who can redirect the investigating agency and keep you protected.

-Aggressive Defense — State And Federal Crimes
+Aggressive Defense For State And Federal Crimes

 - Federal and state drug offenses – Drug possession, distribution and trafficking